andreibalu/Gleam/FIXES.md

     - Reuse `CameraCaptureView` for capture; store data in `ScanSession`.
     - Add a minimalist animation view (e.g., `GleamLoadingView`) matching the app style.
   - Auth integration:
-    - Add Sign in with Apple using `AuthenticationServices`.
-      - Enable the capability in the target; handle nonce and token exchange.
     - Add Google Sign-In (SPM) and Firebase Auth (SPM) for unified auth.
       - Add SPM deps: `FirebaseAuth`, `GoogleSignIn` (or `GoogleSignInSwift`), initialize Firebase in `GleamApp`.
       - Acquire ID token and persist session; expose via `AuthRepository` (`currentUserId`, `authToken`).